-ANATOMY & PHYSIOLOGY & MEDICAL TERMINOLOGY I M201 75 Hours, Lecture
+ANATOMY & PHYSIOLOGY & MEDICAL TERMINOLOGY I M201 75 Hours, Lecture and L135 for MOS-E1875

 This course entails the study of the structure and function of the human body in health and disease.
 The course covers the organization of the body and disorders.
 It teaches the units of metric measurement in common medical use, and applicable medical terminologies.